googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

 local_model.get_serving_container_spec()
 ```

 Run and test the container locally.
+This step is required only if you want to test the container locally.
+If not, you can proceed directly to pushing the image to a registry.
 Here, we execute a prediction request and a health check.
 ```py
 with local_model.deploy_to_local_endpoint(
     artifact_uri={GCS_PATH_TO_MODEL_ARTIFACTS},